 For cancer survivors, distant travel is sometimes necessary to reach a cancer center or hospital for treatment or a second opinion that is not available in their local communities.
-Flying can be expensive, but various air transport organizations provide free or reduced-cost flights to assist people who need help getting to and from treatment locations.
+Various air transport organizations provide free or reduced-cost flights to assist people who need help.
+The earlier you make your need known, the more likely you are to get help.
 The following is a partial listing of organizations that provide or coordinate flights for cancer survivors and their families.

 Cancer Financial Assistance Coalition is a coalition of organizations helping cancer survivors manage their financial challenges.
 Its website includes a section on transportation assistance listed by cancer type or by regional organizations according to zip code.
 Visit CancerFAC.org for links.

-Corporate Angel Network arranges free travel using the empty seats on corporate jets for people with cancer, bone marrow donors and recipients, and stem cell donors and recipients to or from an approved cancer treatment center.
-You must be able to walk up and down the steps of a private plane without assistance and should not need oxygen, IV, or any other form of life support during the flight.
-You may bring an adult companion; children can travel with two adults.
-Call (866) 328-1313 to register within three weeks of a specific appointment.
+Corporate Angel Network arranges free travel, using the empty seats on corporate jets, for people with cancer, bone marrow donors, and bone marrow recipients who are ambulatory and not in need of medical support while traveling to or from an approved cancer treatment center.
+Eligibility is not based on financial need, and recipients may travel as often as necessary.
+If seats are available, you may bring an adult companion; children can travel with two adults.
+Call (914) 328-1313 or contact info&corpangelnetwork.org to register within three weeks of a specific appointment.
 For more information, visit CorpAngelNetwork.org.

-National Patient Travel Center provides information on all forms of charitable, long-distance medical air transportation and provides referrals to all appropriate sources of help in the national charitable medical air transportation network.
+National Patient Travel Center provides information about all forms of charitable, long-distance, medically-related transportation and provides referrals to appropriate sources of help in the national charitable medical transportation network.
 For more information, visit PatientTravel.org.
 To request assistance, call the National Patient Travel Helpline at (800) 296-1217.

 ♦ ♦ ♦ ♦ ♦

 Contact each organization to obtain specific eligibility requirements.
-In addition, check with your local cancer treatment center, hospital, American Cancer Society office, or other cancer support organization, as well as commercial airlines, for information about obtaining transportation assistance for cancer survivors and their families.
+In addition, check with your local cancer treatment center, hospital, or cancer support organizations, as well as commercial airlines, for information about obtaining transportation assistance for cancer survivors and their families.
 This listing was compiled by Coping’s editors and may not include all air transportation providers or coordinators.